-Prefabricated fireplaces/factory-built fireplaces and chimney are appliances and with all appliances they do not last forever.
-Life expectancy for these types is approximately 10 -15 years as long as there are no damages (due to a chimney fire, lightning strike, water penetration or other occurrence).
-Over time, parts can wear out, warp, rust and ultimately need to be replaced.
+Prefabricated fireplaces/factory-built fireplaces and chimneys are appliances and, as with all appliances, they do not last forever.
+Life expectancy for these types is approximately 10 -15 years, as long as there is no damage (due to a chimney fire, lightning strike, water penetration, or other occurrence).
+Still, over time, parts can wear out, warp, rust, and ultimately need to be replaced.

-Now that you know the differences you should be able to tell what kind of system you have, prefabricated or masonry.
-Contact us today with any questions you still have – we’ll be glad to talk you through the differences.
+Now that you know the differences, you should be able to tell what kind of system you have: prefabricated or masonry.
+Still have questions?
+Contact us today – we’ll be glad to talk you through the differences and answer any questions.